Balance disorders

 Further examinations for balance disorders

-In order to check the functions of the different organs related to our sense of balance, other examinations can be performed if necessary, such as:
+In order to check the functions of the various organs associated with our sense of balance, further examinations can be carried out if necessary, for example:

 • Hearing and vision tests